Azure/Azure-Sentinel/Parsers/AzureFirewall/readme.md

 Within Microsoft Sentinel you can select which Query Pack(s) you want to load into the interface:

 ![](images/querypack-select.png)

+Additionally you can save queries as `functions`.
+See details below.

 ### Manual deployment